xnl-h4ck3r/GAP-Burp-Extension/README.md

 If you don't need one of the modes, then un-check it as results will be quicker.
 The Words mode uses the `beautifulsoup4` library and this can be quite slow, so be patient!

+## In Depth Instructions

+Below is an in-depth look at the GAP Burp extension, from installing it successfully to explaining all of the features.
+<b>NOTE: This video is from 16th July 2023 and explores v3.X, so any features added after this may not be featured</b><br>

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/Os3bN0zUROA?si=KKr9YWFiA40YD1N_" title="GAP Burp Extension" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><center>

 ## TODO

 - Improve the performance of writing the output files.
 For some reason this can take a looooong time in some cases.